shoeheart/things/README.md

 * [react-reduction](https://github.com/reduction-admin/react-reduction) - React and Bootstrap4 styling example to improve appearance

+* [Slack API](https://api.slack.com/#read_the_docs) - Add /things as custom command in private Slack workspace to retrieve same statistics available on https://things.codebarn.com/dashboard, as well as to cause test email to be sent via postmarkapp.com API

+* [Postmark Transactional Email](https://postmarkapp.com/developer) - Use postmarkapp.com API to deliver transactional email such as shipping notifications, receipts, etc.

 #### Running locally

 I have used `rails credentials:edit` to set values for connecting to AWS RDS Postgres on production.
 In development and test, you can just install Postgres.app for Mac or other normal way on Linux.